-Consultant responses must be complete, legible, signed, and follow all instructions as stated in the competitive solicitation (including the appendices and exhibits).
-Unless otherwise specified in writing, documents included with an electronic bid must be prepared in MS Word, MS Excel, or Adobe PDF (or similar representations that maintain bookmarks and hyperlinks).
+Consultants must be complete, legible, signed, and follow all instructions stated in the Request for Qualifications (including the appendices, and exhibits).
+Unless otherwise specified in writing by documents included with an electronic bid must be prepared in MS Word, MS Excel, or Adobe PDF (or similar representation that maintains bookmarks and hyperlinks).
 Where required to do so, consultants may sign using either a physical or electronic signature.

-Consultant's electronic bid must be emailed to the Procurement Coordinator at the following email address: BidBox@parks.wa.gov.
-The email subject line should include the submittal identification number, "Submittal", and your company name (e.g., "RFQ # Submittal ACME").
+Consultant's electronic submittal must be emailed to the Procurement Coordinator at the following email address: BidBox@parks.wa.gov.
+The email subject line should include the submittal identification number, "Submittal," and your company name (e.g., "RFQ # Submittal ACME").
 Ensure the email, including attachments, is less than 30MB.
 It's recommended to keep it under 25MB.
 Zipped files are not accepted.
 All responses and any accompanying documentation become the property of State Parks and will not be returned.